carlosrodlop/cbci.jenkins-lib/docs/CBCI-AdminHero.md

 ### CloudBees CI: Management

-* 📈 Monitoring, adds the [CloudBees Prometheus Metrics plugin](https://docs.cloudbees.com/docs/cloudbees-ci/latest/monitoring/prometheus-plugin) which exposes metrics securely for Operation Center.
-In
+* 📈 Monitoring, adding the [CloudBees Prometheus Metrics plugin](https://docs.cloudbees.com/docs/cloudbees-ci/latest/monitoring/prometheus-plugin) which exposes metrics securely for Operation Center.
+(Additionally, it can be used also with controllers)
-* 🔬 Auditing, adds the [User Activity Monitoring plugin](https://docs.cloudbees.com/docs/admin-resources/latest/plugins/user-activity-monitoring) which provides you with a summary of user activity.
+* 🔬 Auditing, adding the [User Activity Monitoring plugin](https://docs.cloudbees.com/docs/admin-resources/latest/plugins/user-activity-monitoring) which provides you with a summary of user activity.
-* 💾 Backup, adds the [CloudBees Backup plugin](https://docs.cloudbees.com/docs/admin-resources/latest/backup-restore/cloudbees-backup-plugin) to automate the backup process.
+* 💾 Backup, adding the [CloudBees Backup plugin](https://docs.cloudbees.com/docs/admin-resources/latest/backup-restore/cloudbees-backup-plugin) to automate the backup process.
+  * It can be integrated with [Cluster Operation to take a backup](https://docs.cloudbees.com/docs/admin-resources/latest/backup-restore/backup-cluster) for every controller connected to the controller
-  * It allows you to separate Configuration from Build Data (Interesting from a Casc point of view)
+  * 🍬 Additionally, it allows you to separate Configuration from Build Data (Interesting from a Casc point of view)
-  * It can be integrated with Cluster Operation to take a back for every controller
 * Housekeeping
   * [CloudBees Inactive Items plugin](https://docs.cloudbees.com/docs/admin-resources/latest/plugins/inactive-items): Identify unused items which are good candidate to be removed from the instance.
   * [CloudBees Usage plugin](https://docs.cloudbees.com/docs/admin-resources/latest/plugins/plugin-usage): Curated list of plugins usage at instance level.
 It is recommeded to only install plugin the instance required.
 * Operate remotely with Jenkins
+  * API REST
-  * The [CloudBees Request Filter Plugin](https://docs.cloudbees.com/docs/cloudbees-ci-kb/latest/client-and-managed-masters/how-do-i-use-the-cloudbees-request-filter-plugin) can block any specifict API endpoint request that has been detected as harmful for the performance or security instance.
+    * [CloudBees Request Filter Plugin](https://docs.cloudbees.com/docs/cloudbees-ci-kb/latest/client-and-managed-masters/how-do-i-use-the-cloudbees-request-filter-plugin) can block any specifict API endpoint request that has been identified like potential damage for the performance or security instance.
+    * New API Endpoints are adding for [Casc](https://docs.cloudbees.com/docs/cloudbees-ci-api/latest/bundle-management-api) and [RBAC](https://docs.cloudbees.com/docs/cloudbees-ci-api/latest/rbac-api)

 ### CloudBees CI: Support 🏥